timjcook/advent-of-code-2020/README.md

 Perhaps didn't quite dish out the responsibilities perfectly regarding what is in charge of looking up bags based on a colour but 🤷‍♀️ it didn't seem like a big deal.

 Setting up well for Challenge 1 meant that a quick spec and a new method on the `BagChecker` resulted in a solution 🙌

+### Day 8 - ✅
+Was trying to smash this one out and was reasonably successful.
+I like the structure of having an operator that would run any set of boot codes and then a fixer that would flip one code out of the set and create a new operator and see if it worked.
+Nothing fancy but worked a treat!

+Nearly brought myself undone by an indexing issue on the while loop running in the operator.
+It was never actually getting to the end because of a misplaced `- 1`, oops!
+Luckily indexes counting is on my list of "things to check before I start questioning core methods" 😅